Model-free Learning of Regions of Attraction via Recurrent Sets: Learning recurrent sets

 \subsection{Bound on the number of updates}

-As mentioned before, the aforementioned search for approximations will fail, whenever one of the parameters $b^{(i)}$ (sphere) or $b^{(i)}_l$ (polyhedron) become negative.
-We will show next that, provided that $k$ and $\varepsilon$ are chosen appropriately, will never meet our failure condition.
-In other words, will fail to find counter-examples after a finite number of set updates.
+As mentioned before, the aforementioned search for approximations will fail if $b^{(i)}$ (sphere) or one of $b^{(i)}_l$ (polyhedron) becomes negative at some iteration $i>0$.
+We will show next that, provided that $k$ and $\varepsilon$ are chosen appropriately, there will be no failure.
+In other words, there will be no counter-examples after a finite number of set updates.